avivdan/HA-cluster/README.md

-# Test Environment: HA Web Cluster + Jenkins
+# Project Overview: HA Web Cluster + Jenkins Monitoring

-This folder contains a self-contained docker-compose environment that boots a 3-node HA web cluster managed by Pacemaker/Corosync, plus a Jenkins controller for simple monitoring/demo jobs.
+This project is a Docker-based lab that demonstrates a highly-available web service using Pacemaker/Corosync across three Ubuntu nodes, plus a Jenkins controller for simple health checks and observability.
+It’s useful for learning cluster concepts, testing failover, and showcasing resource management.

 ## Contents